DasolaOlaopa/NETWORKWALKS-B083A-WK2-PM2-PENETRATION-TESTING-REPORT/README.md

 **Nslookup** helped to resolve domain name to its IP address.
 The result provided is **192.232.216.135**

 **Curl** with -i was used to inspect the HTTP response headers.
-This gave additional information
+This gave additional information about the web application and explosed the WordPress REST API endpoint /wp-json/wp/v2/pages/53.

+**Wafw00f** helped to determine if a Web Application Firewall was protecting the website.
+Result showed **ModSecurity (SpiderLabs).**

+Finally, **DNSRecon** was used to highlight DNS records.
+The results gave information showing name servers, mail servers, SPF/TXT records, service records and DNS software information.

 ## Network Scanning with Zenmap.